handlebars-lang/handlebars.js/README.markdown

 * [handlebars-wax](https://github.com/shannonmoeller/handlebars-wax) The missing Handlebars API.
 Effortless registration of data, partials, helpers, and decorators using file-system globs, modules, and plain-old JavaScript objects.
 * [openVALIDATION](https://github.com/openvalidation/openvalidation) a natural language compiler for validation rules.
 Generates program code in Java, JavaScript, C#, Python and Rust with handlebars.
 * [handlebars-action](https://github.com/marketplace/actions/handlebars-action) A GitHub action to transform files in your repository with Handlebars templating.
+* [vite-plugin-handlebars](https://github.com/alexlafroscia/vite-plugin-handlebars) A package for Vite 2.
+Allows for running your HTML files through the Handlebars compiler.

 External Resources
 ------------------